xpqz/documentation/object-reference-guide/docs/object-reference/events/servicenotification.md

-For further details, see the on-line documentation for SERVICE_STATE and the function `HashDefine` in the sample workspace aplservice.
+For further details, see the on-line documentation for `SERVICE_STATE` and the function `HashDefine` in the sample workspace `aplservice`.

 The state of a Windows service is determined by the user and the Windows Service Control Manager (SCM).